Kayull/stremio-downloader/README.md

 ## Notes

 - You must log in after pressing `Load Stremio`, otherwise Stremio may use an anonymous session without your installed add-ons.
-- Auth cookies from the proxied Stremio session are now stored locally by the downloader service, so you should not need to log in again on every restart.
+- Auth cookies from the proxied Stremio session are stored locally by the downloader service, so you should not need to log in again on every restart.
-- Direct web streams and debrid streams should work on their own.
-- Torrent downloads still require the Stremio desktop app and local torrent engine to be running.